Amo Linguam Latinam (I Love Latin!)

 |Semester 4 (Spring, Year 2)||=||Latin 4 and AP Latin|

 The program emphasizes developing and refining two skills: reading and writing.
 Although Latin is no longer a spoken language, the course also draws upon speaking and listening skills to aid student comprehension.
 Discussions of language are anchored in topics of Roman and medieval culture, as well as in conversations about linguistics and the role of Latin in shaping English as a language.
-Students will take the National Latin Exam at the end of each year, and may elect to take AP Latin exam at the end of their second year.
+Students may elect to take the AP Latin exam at the end of their second year.

 The GATE Latin Program offers a technology-enhanced format.
 Students will attend class via live video broadcast or in person each week and a significant portion of the material will also be available on the course website for asynchronous learning.
 Once or twice a month, all students will be required to attend class in person on MSU’s campus.
 Throughout the year, students will be able to seek additional assistance via regularly scheduled “virtual”